Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 If chosen, a water layer is added explicitely and included in the PDDF and thus in the calculated scattering
 intensity.

+## Note on Dmax
+The Dmax is the true Dmax, i.e. the furhest distance betweeen any two atoms (or water beads) in the protein.
+However, this value is not detectable, since only very few atom pairs have this distance.
+Therefore, Dmax
+found with CaPP will be a larger value than the experimentally determined Dmax, and the values are thus not
+directly comparable.
+A pragmatic solution is to take the r, where p(r) has decreased to 1% of its maximal value.
+This number is comparable to experimentally determined Dmax values, and can be considered as a good prediction
+of the experimentally determined Dmax.

 ## Acknowledgements
 Søren Kynde made most of the c subroutines that were edited and gathered to form the program.
 Thanks to Lasse Sander Dreyer, and to Martin Schmiele for valuable contributions:
 debugging, testing, writing smarter subfunctions etc.
 To CoNeXT and University of Copenhagen for co-funding the project.
 To my supervisor, Lise Arleth, for supporting the project.

+## Known bugs
+- the program cannot find the pdb file if the path contain white space.
+- the plotting is not stable on Windows 7 (the program crashes) and is therefore disabled for for all versions of Windows.

+## Future development
+- fitting option for scale
+- fitting option for the WL contrast
+- automatically give Dmax comparable with exp. detectable Dmax (see "Note on Dmax")
+- expand HETATM library
+- include info about excluded WL in header
+- write paper about the program
+- add the 20 natural occuring aa to the HETATM library (these can be ligands, thus listed as hetero atoms)
+- possibility to plot p(r) and P(q), if already calculated
+- remember last opened folder (for finding new pdb)